 Water-efficient bidets have a lower flow rate compared to standard.
 The design team should be careful to select bidets with a good performance rating.
-The Environmental Protection Agency in the U.S. has a label, "WaterSense," with tests for water efficiency and performance, for high-performance water fixtures, and is a useful reference to identify water fixtures which have low water use but superior performance.
+The Environmental Protection Agency in the U.S. has a label, "WaterSense," a useful reference to identify water fixtures which have low water use.